October 1

 ¹ Ptolemy 1 Soter's achievement was the development of Alexandria as the scientific and intellectual centre of the world, developing Greek science to the highest level humanity had yet achieved, with another Ptolemy, Claudius, at its core.

-When the Romans conquered Egypt, adding it to their empire, Julius Caesar, another of the "great men" of history, ordered the total destruction of its library - which was the equivalent of say, Oliver Cromwell deciding to demolish both Oxford and Cambridge universities to the last piece of shreddable paper and botany dish.
+Sadly, when the Romans conquered Egypt, adding it to their empire, Julius Caesar, another of the "great men" of history, ordered the total destruction of its library - which was the equivalent of say, Oliver Cromwell deciding to demolish both Oxford and Cambridge universities to the last piece of shreddable paper and botany dish.
 The illustration at the top of the page shows that Caesarian breach of civilised behaviour

 .
 The one on the right shows Claudius Ptolemy with his rather greater instruments of rational human development.